EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 The new packages enable analysis of any country in the world across timespans of decades or longer.
 In short, the packages enable, for the first time, scalable SEA.
-We used the new packages to create the "PFU Database,"^[Strictly speaking, we create data frames of matrices, not an SQL or similar database.] a new resource for the SEA community [@Marshall:2023aa].
+We used the new packages to create the "PFU Database,"^[Technically speaking, we create data frames of matrices, not an SQL or similar database.] a new resource for the SEA community [@Marshall:2023aa].